If English isn't your first language, you may want to make your own version in your language.

 Group semiquavers in 5s (sounds like "Fire vee enough eye a vienna fire vee enough eye ya vienna")

 Clave patterns: Normal clave: 3 3 4 2 4 "Three anna Three anna Foury anna Two a Foury anna".
-Rhumba clave: 3 4 3 2 4 "Three anna Foury anna Three anna Two a Foury anna"
+Rhumba clave: 3 4 3 2 4 which is helps to say like "Three anna Four-Ian-a Three anna Two a Foury anna"